nikitavoloboev/data/travel/visited/russia.md

 # Russia

-The number of crimes against humanity committed by [China, Russia, Turkey, Belarus ..](https://worldpopulationreview.com/country-rankings/dictatorship-countries) is [horrific](https://www.reddit.com/r/europe/comments/p37il1/artyom_milushkin_and_his_wife_leah_milushkina/).
-Need to do everything possible to turn these countries into functional democracies & jail existing dictators with all their helpers.
+The number of crimes against humanity committed by governments of [China, Russia, Turkey, Belarus ..](https://worldpopulationreview.com/country-rankings/dictatorship-countries) against its citizens is [horrific](https://www.reddit.com/r/europe/comments/p37il1/artyom_milushkin_and_his_wife_leah_milushkina/).
+Need to do everything possible to turn these countries into functional democracies & judge existing dictators with all their helpers accordingly.

 It's a travesty that citizen's taxes are are being stolen to further [strengthen ongoing dictatorship](https://twitter.com/msvetov/status/1355879442913091584) with the [remainder going to few private hands](https://palace.navalny.com).
 With nearly no money spent to actually help the people.
 The biggest abuse of human rights.